-Salient Dashboards can send automated notifications based on business rules and dashboard data.
-Messages may be sent as emails and/or notifications to mobile devices (Salient mobile app required).
+Salient Dashboards can send automated notifications based on dashboard data.
+Notifications can use custom business conditions (e.g., negative change since last month) to determine whether to send a message.
+Alternatively, you can turn off conditions to simply send messages according to your preferred schedule.
+Messages may be sent as emails and/or mobile app notifications (Salient mobile app required).
 Upon receiving a notification, a user can quickly go the underlying data in the associated dashboard: tapping on a mobile notification will open the dashboard in the Salient mobile app; clicking on an email notification will open the dashboard in the browser-based dashboard application.
-Users can interact with the data and investigate further in either application.
+Users can interact with the data and investigate it further in either application.
 Notifications may also include the data itself embedded in the message or as an attachment (email only).